RicardoRien/Cecil-Final-Fantasy-IV-Pixel/README.md

 # Cecil - Final Fantasy IV - Pixel Art
-I played this game when in was i a child, in a Game Boy Advance.
+I played this classic in a Game Boy Advance when in was i a child.

 Cecil (`Paladin version`)